The Highways of North Carolina

 1957 Tyrell County

-Also about 1955, US 64's ferry across Croatan Sound was replaced with a bridge.
-On the Manns Harbor side, US 64 was removed from Old Ferry Dock Rd. on the Manteo side, US 64 was removed from SR 1116 Airport Rd.
+About 1955, US 64's ferry across Croatan Sound was replaced with a bridge.
+In Manteo US 64 was routed over more NC 345 from Fort Raleigh.
+On the Manns Harbor side, US 64 was removed from SR 1110 Old Ferry Dock Rd.
+On the Manteo side, US 64 was removed from SR 1116 Airport Rd.

-About 1960, US 64's east end was truncated to its current endpoint whne the US 158 Bypass was built.
+Also about 1960, US 64's east end was truncated to its current endpoint when the US 158 Bypass of Nags Head/Kill Devil Hills was built.
 The short road east to Whalebone Jct became part of US 158 Business (now part of NC 12).

 1957 Dare County